Nazgulitos/PMLDL-MLOps/README.md

 # PMLDL-MLOps
 Assignment 1 for "Practical Machine Learning and Deep Learning" Innopolis University course.

-## Blond or Brunette Classification Model Web App using Streamlit and FastAPI
+## Blond or Non-blond Classification Model Web App using Streamlit and FastAPI

 This project uses a ResNet model to classify images, trained and validated on a dataset of Celeb images.